Introduction: 3 Watt LED Lamp

 In this Instructable, I will show you how to build an LED desk lamp from scrap materials.
-With the exception of the LEDs, wires, and other components, you can get the other materials for free.
+Except for the LEDs, wires, and electronics components, you can get the other materials for free.
 Depending on where you get the parts, you can build it for under $5.
 Typically, a 3 watt LED lamp costs $20.
-This lamp uses about 5 watts which is a good replacement for compact fluorescent lamp.
+This lamp uses about 5 watts, which is a suitable replacement for a compact fluorescent lamp.

 In this project, you will learn how to build an LED lamp from a metal can, wire hanger, plastic board, wooden plank, and some electronic components.

 Step 1: Materials and Tools